pubnub/pubnub-mcp-server/resources/sdk_docs/rust_overview.md

 20
 21    Ok(())
 22}
 ```

-Embedded conceptual example (implement a Transport for your target):
+Embedded (conceptual; implement a Transport for your target):

 ```
 1// Note: This is a conceptual example.